shpml/fundamentals/03_chapter/10_cheatsheet.md

 `<img src="http://imgur.com/awesomedog.jpg">`

 #### Relative File Path
 A path to a website or file that gives you the path to the resource you are looking for as it relates to your website's local file structure.
-For example, if you wanted to retrieve an image called newlogo.png that resides in a file called img, you would enter the following relative address:
+For example, if you wanted to retrieve an image called newlogo.png that resides in a directory called `images`, you would enter the following relative address:

 `<img src="images/awesomedog.jpg">`